CHEF GABRIEL BALDERAS

 “Just because it’s street food, that doesn’t mean that the ingredients have to be cheaply made or poorly sourced,” Gabriel says.
 “We want to make people aware that you can have a delicious meal, but also feel good about what you’re eating.”

-El Cabo Verde began as a pop-up restaurant, but Gabriel will open a brick-and-mortar location in fall 2016.
+El Cabo Verde began as a pop-up restaurant, but Gabriel opened a brick-and-mortar location in fall 2016.
 He hopes to replicate his concept throughout Louisiana, incorporating as many local ingredients as he can.

 Meet the 2016 Chefs to Watch.